masoudniki/vSphere/README.md

 </div>

-SDK for working with vSphere automation api.
+SDK for working with vSphere automation API.
 You can use it to manage ESXI and vCenter powered machines.

 # Supported Versions
 | **vCenterApplianceVersion** 	| **status** 	| **description**                                                	|